daattali/daattali.github.io/_posts/2015-12-07-building-shiny-apps-tutorial.md

 ---
-layout: post
 title: "Building Shiny apps - an interactive tutorial"
 date: 2015-12-07 10:00:00 -0700
-tags: [professional, rstats, r-bloggers, shiny, tutorial, popular]
+tags: [rstats, shiny, tutorial, popular]
 share-img: https://deanattali.com/img/blog/shiny-tutorial/shiny-addplot.png
+share-description: "Learn how to build your basic to intermediate Shiny apps using a tutorial that's been used in university classrooms worldwide!"
-lastupdated: 2020-04-25
+last-updated: 2020-04-25
 carbonads-sm-horizontal: true
 ---